Planning-nl/vue3-i18n/README.md

 This enables applications using your component to *patch* the translation set with additional locales, or even to override the defaults that you have set.

-Better still, `patchStrict` / `patchLocaleStrict` enforces that **all** translation items are translated.
-If you add a new key to your module, your users, after upgrading, will receive a typescript error which forces them to provide translations for their own locales as well.
+Even better, `patchStrict` / `patchLocaleStrict` enforces that **all** translation items are translated.
+If you add a new key to your module, the depending applications, after upgrading, will receive a typescript error which forces them to provide translations for their own locales as well.

 ## Browser support

 Browser support for this module matches Vue3 browser support.

-> This module relies on `Proxy`, which means that IE11 is not supported.
+This module relies on `Proxy`, which means that IE11 is not supported.

 ## License
 [Apache](https://opensource.org/licenses/Apache-2.0)